Ronald Gene Simmons: Arkansas

-Fearing arrest, Simmons fled with his family, first to Ward, Arkansas, where starting September 30, 1981, he worked as a temporary filing clerk in the medical records division of the John L. McClellan Memorial Veterans Hospital, North Little Rock Division.
-On January 10, 1982, he left for a permanent personnel clerk position at the 5th Army Medical Recruiting Battalion's Little Rock office.
+Fearing arrest, Simmons fled with his family, first to Ward, Arkansas, where, starting September 30, 1981, he worked as a temporary filing clerk in the medical records division of the John L. McClellan Memorial Veterans Hospital, North Little Rock Division.
+On January 10, 1982, he took a permanent position as a personnel clerk at the 5th Army Medical Recruiting Battalion's Little Rock office.

 Family life had nearly collapsed entirely for Simmons.
 Gene Jr. declined to relocate to Arkansas, opting instead to remain in New Mexico with high school friends.
 Following the incest allegations, Becky ceased sharing a bed with her husband.

-While in Ward, Simmons impregnated Sheila a second time, the pregnancy aborted this time by Dr. Chu Iy Tan in Dermott in early 1983.
+While in Ward, Simmons impregnated Sheila a second time; the pregnancy was aborted this time by Dr. Chu Iy Tan in Dermott in early 1983.

-Purchasing a small "farm too far from Little Rock to commute" on June 12, 1983, the family took up residence on a 14 acre tract of land in Pope County, 6.5 mi north of Dover that they would dub "Mockingbird Hill."
+Purchasing a small "farm too far from Little Rock to commute" on June 12, 1983, the family took up residence on a 13.72 acre tract of land in Pope County, 6.5 mi north of Dover that they would dub "Mockingbird Hill."
 He quit the recruiting office job on August 5, 1983.

 Friends and family noted that the relocation was influenced by an emerging relationship between Simmons' daughter, Sheila, and a young man named Dennis McNulty.
 Simmons had enrolled Sheila at the Draughon School of Business, blocks from the recruiting command where he was employed.
 Sheila and Dennis met in early 1983 at the school's snack bar.
-While Dennis was studying radio communications, Sheila pursued secretarial courses to secure a job and gain independence from her parents' home.
+While Dennis studied radio communications, Sheila took secretarial courses to secure a job and gain independence from her parents' home.
 However, the Simmons family's move to Pope County did not stop McNulty.
 He regularly drove 170 miles round trip to court Sheila.

-The Simmons property was 0.25 mi east of Arkansas Highway 7 on a low ridge parallel to Broomfield Road, a paved county road that traversed a part of Pope County with few paved roads during the 1980s.
-The property was located in Pleasant Grove, an unincorporated community north of Dover, which had little else nearby except for a church, a cemetery, a corner store, and a campground.
+The Simmons property was 0.25 mi east of Arkansas Highway 7 on a low ridge parallel to Broomfield Road, a paved county road.
+The property lay in Pleasant Grove, an unincorporated community north of Dover, with little else nearby besides a church, a cemetery, a corner store, and a campground.

-Two days after the family moved in, a "No Trespassing" sign went up at the bottom of the road and a barbed wire fence came soon after.
+Two days after the family moved in, a "No Trespassing" sign went up at the bottom of the road, followed soon after by a barbed-wire fence.